cloudant-labs/graphdb-slate/source/includes/_database.md

 }
 ```

-To delete a databases and it's contents, make a DELETE request to `https://$USERNAME.cloudant.com/$DATABASE`.
+To delete a databases and its contents, make a DELETE request to `https://$USERNAME.cloudant.com/$DATABASE`.

 ## Reading Permissions